Hy-Vee: 2010s

 In 2010, Hy-Vee expressed interest in building/opening a store in Joplin, Missouri, but the plans fell through when the developer would not negotiate traffic signal installation.
-Despite this, they still remained interested in the area, but according to a Facebook reply in 2016, they currently have no plans for the Joplin area.
+Despite this, they retained interest in the area, but according to a Facebook reply in 2016, they have yet to make plans for the Joplin area.

 In 2012, Hy-Vee introduced its loyalty program, Hy-Vee Fuel Saver, which allows customers to earn discounts on fuel at Casey's General Stores; Shell; PDQ/Kwik Trip, as well as Hy-Vee's own gas stations, by purchasing select items.

-Later that year, Hy-Vee started to add full-service restaurants to some stores, named Hy-Vee Market Grille.
+Later that year, Hy-Vee began adding full-service restaurants to some stores, such as the Hy-Vee Market Grille.

-In 2015, Hy-Vee brought online shopping to all stores with the introduction of their new website, Hy-Vee Aisles Online.
+In 2015, Hy-Vee brought online shopping to all stores with the introduction of its new website, Hy-Vee Aisles Online.
 The company's loyalty program adopted Hy-Vee Fuel Saver + Perks branding.

 In September 2015, Hy-Vee opened its first stores in the Minneapolis–Saint Paul metropolitan area.

 In 2016, Hy-Vee began opening clothing boutiques featuring Tesco's F&F brand in select larger locations.

 In 2017, Hy-Vee became the exclusive retailer in its service area for sports nutrition products marketed by Mark Wahlberg.
 This expanded into a deal-making Hy-Vee a franchisee for Wahlburgers restaurants; the first location under the deal opened in May 2018 at the Mall of America in Bloomington, Minnesota.
-Hy-Vee plans to operate 26 Wahlburgers locations, making it the largest franchisee of Wahlburgers.
-Hy-Vee's restaurant, Market Grille, added Wahlburgers items to its menu.
+In 2025, Hy-Vee announced the end of its partnership with Wahlburgers, converting all locations into Market Grille.